dh-miami/narratives_covid19/twitter-corpus/criteria.md

 List of variables:

-* By date: 2020/02/26-...
+* By date: 2020/01/20-
 * By Language: English, Spanish
 * By city: Miami, New York City, San Francisco, Seattle, New Orleans, New Jersey
-* By country: Argentina, Chile, Colombia, Ecuador, España, México, Perú, Venezuela
+* By country: US, Argentina, Chile, Colombia, Ecuador, España, México, Perú, Venezuela

-List of Hashtags
+List of Hashtags:

 | English       | Spanish       |
 | ------------- |:-------------:|